con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Accomplishing all goals,[^56-1] fulfilling aims,
 Completely free from wants of any kind,
-Bereft of thought, an non-depleting source,
+Bereft of thought, a non-depleting source,
 The Dharma source,[^56-2] supreme, beyond decay, (56)

-[^56-1]: "Accomplishing all goals" translates the Sanskrit *siddhārtha*, also a well-known name of Buddha Śākyamuni.
+[^56-1]: 'Accomplishing all goals' translates the Sanskrit *siddhārtha*, also a well-known name of Buddha Śākyamuni.
-[^56-2]: "The Dharma source" translates the Sanskrit *dharmadhātu*.
+[^56-2]: 'The Dharma source' translates the Sanskrit *dharmadhātu*.
 An alternative translation could, for instance, the Dharma sphere.

 * VV interprets the first three names as *karmadhāraya*s, and he relates them to the *trisvabhāva*: 'The achieved aim, the wish that is fulfilled," etc. The first '*dhātu*' he takes in the sense of cause (hence our translation 'source'), the second as the support for the qualities of noble beings.
 VM also glosses *dbying* as *'byung khungs* ('source').